 To give the pricey watch (its suggested price of €18,900 looks reasonable, but is still high for an average Joe) an even more impressive appearance, the Swiss watchmaker has also equipped it with a rose gold bezel whose deeply brushed texture nicely contrasts a sandblasted surface of the ceramic body.

 As I have already noted, the body of the Hollywoodland is brilliantly sculpted: among hundreds of sporty chronographs that are currently available on the market, this brilliant collection features, perhaps, the best shape that one could possibly wish for.
 Despite its decisively masculine appearance, it is also ergonomic.
 I especially like the shape of chronograph push-pieces: although not terribly innovative, they look comfortable and sporty.

 Looking at official specs, I can assume that mechanically this special edition Chrono Hawk is, too, identical to its less expensive sibling.
 It is still powered by the same GP03300-0073 automatic caliber that features 61 functional jewels and features a minimum power reserve of 46 hours.
 While not terribly impressive, it is still enough if you don’t plan to leave the gadget in the box for more than a day.

-It is reported that the Girard-Perregaux Chrono Hawk Hollywoodland is presented in two variations those differing from each other only with the color of their neatly decorated dials.
+It is reported that the Girard-Perregaux Chrono Hawk Hollywoodland is presented in two variations those differing from each other only in the color of their neatly decorated dials.
 The model with reference number 49970-34-232-BB6A sports a dark face, while the version 49970-34-132-BB6A comes with a silver-toned dial.

-With its broad, sword-shaped hands and huge applied indices, the dial looks a little bit less elegant that I would care it to be, but it still is easily readable thanks to the contrast color scheme and generous (putting it mildly) amounts of Superluminova covering its hands and hour markers.
+With its broad, sword-shaped hands and huge applied indices, the dial looks a little bit less elegant than I would care it to be, but it still is easily readable thanks to the contrast color scheme and generous (putting it mildly) amounts of Superluminova covering its hands and hour markers.

 Build quality: 5/5